sodadata/docs/soda-sql/orchestrate_scans.md

 Though you can install Soda SQL directly in your Airflow environment, the instructions below use PythonVirtualenvOperator to run Soda SQL scans in a different environment.
 This keeps Soda SQL software separate to prevent any dependency conflicts.

-1. Install `virtualenv` in your main Airflow environment.
+1. Install `virtualenv` in your main Airflow environment. <br/> Be aware that if you use PythonVirtualenvOperator, you must also install Soda SQL in your main environment so that your system recognizes the return data as a Soda SQL object.
 2. Install Soda SQL in your `virtualenv`.
 3. Set the following variables in your Airflow environment.
 ```python
 warehouse_yml = Variable.get('soda_sql_warehouse_yml_path')
 scan_yml = Variable.get('soda_sql_scan_yml_path')
 ```
 4. Configure as per the following example.
+Replace the value of `soda-sql-athena==2.x.x` with your own [soda-sql install package]({% link soda-sql/installation.md %}#install) and version.

 ```python
 from airflow import DAG